-Whitewater Safeguarding Policy
+Whitewater C of E Primary School Safeguarding Policy

 This policy should be read in conjunction with the school's Child Protection Policy and Staff Behaviour Policy/Code of Conduct

 Policy Statement

 Safeguarding determines the actions that we take to keep children safe and protect them from harm in all aspects of their school life.
 As a school we are committed to safeguarding and promoting the welfare of all our pupils.